 Rare complications include corneal infections, retinal detachment and glaucoma, which may result in the loss of vision.
 However, the occurrence of these side effects is extremely low.

-Given the aforementioned, it is of utmost importance to choose a surgeon that has a good track record and ample experience.
-A skilled surgeon is able to utilize their experience to minimize the chances of unwanted side effects.
+Given the aforementioned, it is of utmost importance to choose a LASIK doctor that has a good track record and ample experience.
+A skilled LASIK surgeon is able to utilize their experience to minimize the chances of unwanted side effects.